I-Hudson/University-Graphics/README.md

 ## Development Tools
 [Deleaker]( https://www.deleaker.com)
 Deleaker is being used to help find memory issue within the code.
 This includes finding any memory leaks which may been within the engine.
-Deleaker can be found here: []https://www.deleaker.com.
+Deleaker can be found [here](https://www.deleaker.com).
+Deleaker helps us to find leaks.